"To the lover of pure wilderness, Alaska is one of the most wonderful countries in the world." -John Muir

 Glacier Bay National Park and Preserve.
 Comprised of 3.3 million acres, this spectacular UNESCO World Heritage Site features mountains, glaciers, forests and abundant wildlife.
 Our ship will spend an unforgettable day slowly cruising inside the park, near massive tidal glaciers.
 Park rangers are onboard to provide insight and answer your questions.
 Bring your camera and binoculars !

 Ketchikan is nestled at the foot of the Tongass National Forest, the largest national forest in the U.S. Its history includes being a busy hub for commercial fishing and logging.
-Now it's a favorite port for travellers, with native Tlingit culture, authentic standing totem poles (the world's largest collection), cozy cafes, and a thriving local artist community.
+Now this picturesque town is a favorite port for travellers, with native Tlingit culture, authentic standing totem poles (the world's largest collection), cozy cafes, and a thriving local artist community.
 Tour options include sailing on a fishing boat featured on the hit tv show Deadliest Catch.
 Learn about Alaska's renown fishing industry, and watch for the bald eagles swooping down to feed just a few yards from your boat !

 Where Have We been ?